Book A Free 30 Minute Meeting

 Warehouse Credit Usage

 This metric gives you a clear picture of how many Snowflake credits are consumed by each virtual warehouse over time.
 You can then filter this view by warehouse name, size, and time window to identify the highest-cost workloads and optimize them.
-This metric is found within the WAREHOUSE_METERING_HISTORY view of ACCOUNT_USAGE.

 FROM SNOWFLAKE.ACCOUNT_USAGE.WAREHOUSE_METERING_HISTORY